 Perhaps give it an appropriate name.

 Let's create a new security group while we're at it, for the exclusive purpose of letting you connect to this bastion host.
 Choosing My IP, in most cases, should accurately determine your IP address.
 This will enable you to directly connect to this instance, from your public IP to its public IP.

 Associate an SSH Key Pair so we can log in at all.

 Your bastion host on AWS is now ready!

-If discrimiNAT was deployed via one of the provided CloudFormation templates, an SSH Key Pair should've been set at that stage; otherwise, you won't be able to authenticate into its instances.
+If DiscrimiNAT was deployed via the provided CloudFormation templates or Terraform modules, an SSH Key Pair should've been set at that stage; otherwise, you won't be able to authenticate into its instances.

 The SSH Agent should have only one identity loaded.
 This is to prevent it from trying one identity after another to the server, causing the server to block the user after too many failures.
 So it's safer to just have the one identity that will work.

 If the output shows more than one line, you may clear all of them out with the command